Today in Rock & Roll History: November 30th

 1968: The Rolling Stones’ quasi documentary, One Plus One, directed by Jean-Luc Godard, was released in the UK.
 The film features several uninterrupted shots of the band in London’s Olympic Sound Studios recording and re-recording various parts of “Sympathy for the Devil” along with the vivid dissolution of band member Brian Jones.
 Additional footage includes politically charged imagery and scenes referencing the political unrest at the time.
 The film was released in the US April 22, 1969 under the name Sympathy for the Devil and with an altered ending—both changes made by producer Ian Quarrier.

 1968: The self-titled second album by Traffic entered the Billboard pop chart.
-Early that year, after the successful release of the band’s debut LP, Mr. Fantasy, Dave Mason left the group while Traffic went on tour.
-In May, Mason was invited back to record the next album but despite writing half of the album’s songs, he made little contribution to those written by Jim Capaldi and Steve Winwood.
-By October 1968, Mason had once again left the band, but returned for a tour and a live album in 1971.
+Earlier that year, after the successful release of the band’s debut LP, Mr. Fantasy, Dave Mason left the group while Traffic went on tour.
+In May, Mason was invited back to record the next album but, despite writing half of the album’s songs, he made little contribution to songs written by Jim Capaldi and Steve Winwood.
+By October 1968, Mason had once again left the band but returned for a tour and a live album in 1971.

 1969: The Simon & Garfunkel television special Songs of America, directed by Charles Grodin, aired on CBS.
 The program had a very political tone, featuring new clips of labor activist Cesar Chavez and the United Farm Workers, the Poor People’s Campaign’s march on Washington, and the assassinations of Martin Luther King Jr., John F. Kennedy, and Robert F. Kennedy.
 It was also the broadcast debut of the title song from the duo’s upcoming album Bridge Over Troubled Water.
 Originally sponsored by Bell Telephone, executives at the company balked when they saw the finished product, allegedly claiming it featured too many Democrats.
 Simon & Garfunkel afterward struck a deal with CBS to air the program.